Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/100-stacked-column-chart.md

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/100-stacked-column-chart/category-grid-line-advanced-properties.png)

-When we enable the `Minor Grid Line` in the stacked column 100% chart, it does not appear in the design is shown below.
+When we enable the `Minor Grid Lines`, it will enable the gridlines.
+But it is hidden in bar.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/100-stacked-column-chart/category-axis-minor-grid-lines.png)